 When it pertains to commercial lines, twisted is one of the most common designs; it is the strongest by far and can withstand extreme workloads.

 However, it is more pricey than most other types of the line, but the extra expense may be worth it if you know you will be spending lots of time working on your home.

-The twisted line is good for working in dense plants and near solid surfaces such as concrete.
+The jagged line is good for working in dense plants and near solid surfaces such as concrete.

-The diameter can also be expressed in thickness, which has a significant impact on the aerodynamics and durability of the line.
+The diameter can also be expressed in thickness, which significantly impacts the line’s aerodynamics and durability.

-When cutting through thick vegetation and weeds, the thicker the line, the more strong it will be.
+When cutting through thick vegetation and weeds, the thicker the line, the stronger it will be.